 Bath Ales is a well-loved West Country brewery with a loyal following.
-But by engaging with them on social media sites, the brewery has got closer to its customers and sales have increased dramatically as a result.
+But by engaging with them on social media sites, the brewery has got closer to its customers and sales increased dramatically as a result.
 Rachel Miller reports

 Social media has not just become accepted as a marketing tool - it is now at the heart of many firms' marketing strategies.
 It's not just one way to connect with consumers - it has become the core method of communicating with people.
 And yet, while proponents sing its praises, many businesses don't actually know how it has impacted on their bottom line - many firms are still doing it because everyone else is.